 —Cindy from Massachusetts

 If there is tooth decay present, this has to be filled before it is safe to bleach.
-Then later, the fillings need to be re-surfaced, or the color won’t match.
+Then later, the fillings will need to be re-surfaced, or the color won’t match.
 If there is no decay, then just wait and do the fillings later.

 - Should I get porcelain veneers, or should I just have my teeth whitened?